 Choosing a Bibliographic Citation

-If you choose another citation format, please be sure that it includes the full name of the database (Human Mortality Database), the full names of both institutional sponsors (University of
+If you choose another citation format, please be sure that it includes the full name of the database (Human Mortality Database), the full names of all institutional sponsors

 Data from external sources